Home

 The upper table (marked with ) has holes in all the cells, which can contain pins.
 The lower table is the same size, but has holes only in some cells, according to the idea (search criteria).

-In the upper table can be set all the symptoms of a particular disease, while in the lower table can be set all cases, which will benefit of using a particular medicine.
+In the upper table can be set all the symptoms of a particular disease, while in the lower table can be set all cases, which will benefit from using a particular medicine.
 Thus we can prepare a table for all medicines, and to use them one after another, until we find a match—a proper medicine for the particular disease.

 Simple Comparator